Geoger is Dr Alastair Graham.

 Open data and open source

 Alastair is a user and proponent of open-source software and open data.
-He is also a trustee of OSGeo:UK an organisation dedicated to promoting open source software in the geographical sciences.
-An open alternative will always be suggested to clients, although the best solution for the problem at hand will always be used.
+He is also a committee member of OSGeo:UK an organisation dedicated to promoting open source software in the geographical sciences.
+An open alternative will always be suggested to clients.

 The benefits of using free and open source software and data, to you as a client include: